Chapter 9: Pandas operations

 Key Concept: category dtype for memory, one-hot encoding for models

-.astype(“category”) is about storage and speed: it does not change what a column means, only how compactly pandas stores it. pd.get_dummies() is about preparing data for a model that expects numeric input: it turns one categorical column into several binary columns.
+.astype(“category”) is about storage and speed: it doesn’t change what a column means, only how compactly pandas stores it. pd.get_dummies() is about preparing data for a model that expects numeric input: it turns one categorical column into several binary columns.
 The two are often used together, category dtype while exploring, dummy columns right before training.

 Activity 2 - Guardian Breakdown

-Goal: Print the value counts for the guardian column, then filter the DataFrame to students whose guardian is “mother” or “father” using .isin(), and print how many rows remain.
+Print the value counts for the guardian column, then filter the DataFrame to students whose guardian is “mother” or “father” using .isin(), and print how many rows remain.

 df["guardian"].value_counts()